open-spaced-repetition/fsrs4anki-helper/config.md

 ### `days_to_reschedule`

-This is sets the number of daya in "Reschedule cards reviewed in the last n days" (Ctrl+R); the current day included(!).
+This sets the number of days in "Reschedule cards reviewed in the last n days" (Ctrl+R); the current day included(!).
 Works like [searching for "rated:" in the browser](https://docs.ankiweb.net/searching.html?highlight=rated#answered).

 ## Configure via menu bar: Tools > FSRS4Anki Helper